Donald Trump Avoids Blaming Russia After Intel Briefing

 “While Russia, China, other countries, outside groups and people are consistently trying to break through the cyber infrastructure of our governmental institutions, businesses and organizations including the Democrat [sic] National Committee, there was absolutely no effect on the outcome of the election including the fact that there was no tampering whatsoever with voting machines,” Trump said.

+Trump’s conclusion that the cyberattacks didn’t affect the election outcome appears to be based on his own calculus, rather than what intelligence officials told him during the briefing.
+Director of National Intelligence James Clapper told a Senate committee this week that although the intelligence community does not believe any vote tallies were changed by hacked voting machines, he could not “gauge the impact [the hacks] had on the choices the electorate made.”

+Leaks from FBI and CIA officials reveal that both agencies believe Russian meddling in the election was aimed, in part, at boosting Trump’s chances of winning the election.
+Clapper said on Thursday that the forthcoming intelligence report identified multiple motives for the cyberattack.

-He noted that “there were attempts to hack the Republican National Committee, but the RNC had strong hacking defenses and the hackers were unsuccessful.”
+“There were attempts to hack the Republican National Committee, but the RNC had strong hacking defenses and the hackers were unsuccessful,” Trump noted, in an apparent effort to push back against the idea that Moscow intervened on his behalf.

+Anonymous administration officials told The New York Times and The Washington Post last year that Russia hacked the RNC, as well as the DNC, but simply decided not to release any documents from the Republicans’ emails.

+House Homeland Security Chairman Michael McCaul (R-Texas) said in September that the RNC was hacked, but later claimed he had misspoken.
+The RNC denies that it was compromised.

-Trump promised to appoint a team of people to come up with a plan to combat cyberattacks, but he said the details of any such plans would be closely guarded.
+Trump said he would appoint a team of people to come up with a plan to combat cyberattacks, but that the details of any such plans would be closely guarded.

 “The methods, tools and tactics we use to keep America safe should not be a public discussion that will benefit those who seek to do us harm,” he said.